AndreaPazienza/AN2DL-image_classification/README.md

 ## Project Structure

 - `Models/`: Contains the Jupyter Notebooks implementing and evaluating the models used in the challenge.
+  - `DatasetCleaning.ipynb`: Performs dataset inspection, cleaning, and preprocessing steps used across experiments.
-  - `GRU.ipynb`: Implements a baseline GRU model for multivariate time series classification.
+  - `ResNetFromScratch.ipynb`: Implements and trains a ResNet model from scratch for image classification.
-  - `BaggedGRU.ipynb`: Implements an ensemble model obtained by bagging 5 GRU networks to improve robustness and performance.
+  - `FineTunedConvNeXt.ipynb`: Fine-tunes a ConvNeXt model for image classification.
-  - `AttentionCNNLSTM.ipynb`: Implements a hybrid model combining convolutional layers, LSTM units, and an attention mechanism for time series classification.
+  - `FineTunedTransformer.ipynb`: Fine-tunes a Vision Transformer model for image classification.
 - `Deliverables/`: Contains the project report.

 ---